Tarikh-e Alam-ara-ye Abbasi: Touches of humor

 The book is more than a historical record; it stands out for its rich writing style, humor, irony, and emotional depth.
 He includes witty observations, like Shah Abbas ignoring the Uzbeks’ crimes due to divine justice and limited power.
 The book features clever stories, such as a man pretending to study law to avoid suspicion and a royal astrologer proving his predictions.
 It also captures touching scenes, like rulers left in empty camps or hopes to avoid civil war.
 These unique qualities make his chronicle a valuable and lasting contribution to Persian historiography.

-Honest chronicler
+Iskander Beg as a Historian

 Iskandar Beg is known for being honest and brave as a historian.
-He doesn’t just tell the facts; he also shares his own opinions.
+He shares his own opinions along with stating facts.
 He praises Shah Abbas when it is deserved and gives fair criticism when needed, even if it might upset the Shah.
 He questions official stories, fairly judges enemy leaders, and tries to avoid strong bias, even though there are common religious prejudices.

-Integrity

 Iskandar Beg explains that if he didn't witness an event himself, he worked hard to get reliable information from soldiers, merchants, and travelers.
 He knows these sources might not always be completely accurate, but he checks the facts carefully with other evidence.
 When he isn't sure about the truth of a report, he admits it.
 His honesty in telling the facts without exaggerating them for personal gain or to impress others shows his strong integrity as a historian.